Mycological Society Of America The

 How does Mycological Society Of America The spend its money?

 Mycological Society Of America The directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Mycological Society Of America The tax-deductible?